ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/02_linear_and_logistic_regression/05_multiple_linear_regression_theory.md

 For a multiple linear regression model to be accurate and reliable, several key assumptions about the data must be met.
 Violating these assumptions can lead to misleading or incorrect conclusions.

 1.  **Linearity:** The underlying relationship between the independent variables and the dependent variable is linear.
 The model can only capture a linear trend, so if the true relationship is curved (non-linear), the model will be a poor fit.
+    > **What to do if it's violated?**
+    > *   **Apply Feature Transformations:** Transform independent variables (e.g., using log, square root, or polynomial terms like $x^2$) to create a linear relationship.
+    > *   **Use a Different Model:** Switch to a non-linear model like Polynomial Regression, Decision Trees, or a Gradient Boosting model that can capture complex, non-linear patterns.

 2.  **Independence of Residuals:** The residuals (prediction errors) are independent.
 This means that the error of one prediction is not correlated with the error of another.
 This is often a concern in time-series data where consecutive observations might be related.
+    > **What to do if it's violated?**
+    > *   **For Time-Series Data:** Use models specifically designed for sequential data, such as ARIMA, SARIMA, or Recurrent Neural Networks (RNNs).
+    > *   **Feature Engineering:** If not time-series, this may indicate a missing explanatory variable.
+Consider adding other relevant features to the model.

 3.  **Homoscedasticity (Constant Variance):** The residuals have constant variance at every level of the independent variables.
 In other words, the spread of the errors should be consistent across all predicted values.
-If the spread increases or decreases (e.g., forming a cone shape in a residual plot), this is called **heteroscedasticity**, and it can make our coefficient estimates less reliable.
+If the spread increases or decreases (e.g., forming a cone shape in a residual plot), this is called **heteroscedasticity**.
+    > **What to do if it's violated?**
+    > *   **Transform the Target Variable:** Applying a transformation (e.g., log or square root) to the target variable (`y`) can often stabilize the variance.
+    > *   **Use Weighted Least Squares (WLS):** This is a type of regression that assigns less weight to data points that have higher error variance.
+    > *   **Use Robust Standard Errors:** This statistical method corrects the standard errors of the coefficients to account for the heteroscedasticity, making significance tests more reliable.

 4.  **Normality of Residuals:** The residuals are normally distributed.
-This assumption is important for conducting statistical tests on the coefficients (e.g., determining their significance).
-While the model can still be predictive without this, the inferences about the coefficients may be invalid.
+This assumption is primarily important for the reliability of statistical tests on the coefficients.
+    > **What to do if it's violated?**
+    > *   **Don't Panic (with large datasets):** The Central Limit Theorem often implies that for large sample sizes, the coefficient estimates will be approximately normally distributed even if the residuals are not.
+    > *   **Check for Outliers:** Non-normality can be caused by a few extreme outliers.
+Investigate and consider removing them if they are data entry errors.
+    > *   **Apply Transformations:** As with other assumptions, a non-linear transformation of the target or features can sometimes resolve this.

 5.  **No Multicollinearity:** The independent variables are not highly correlated with each other.
-When two or more features are highly correlated, it becomes difficult for the model to determine the individual effect of each one.
-This makes the coefficient estimates unstable and hard to interpret.
-For example, you can't realistically determine the separate effects of `Engine Size` and `Number of Cylinders` if they always change together.
+When two or more features are highly correlated, it becomes difficult for the model to determine the individual effect of each one, making the coefficients unstable and hard to interpret.
+    > **What to do if it's violated?**
+    > *   **Remove One of the Correlated Features:** The simplest solution.
+If two features are highly correlated, they are providing redundant information.
+Keep the one that is more correlated with the target variable.
+    > *   **Combine the Features:** Create a new feature by combining the correlated ones (e.g., create an "average engine spec" from `Engine Size` and `Cylinders`).
+    > *   **Use Regularization:** Techniques like Ridge Regression can be used, which adds a penalty to the size of the coefficients and can handle multicollinearity better than standard OLS.

 ## 4. How the Model is Trained